Last Updated on August 7, 2022 by Max

-- Intermittent fasting – an integral part of the Pesco-Mediterranean diet.
+- Intermittent fasting is an integral part of the Pesco-Mediterranean diet.

 Is the Mediterranean diet a decent diet to follow?

-Tens of different diets may have been approved for certain health conditions, nevertheless, have various limitations to recommend them as fully satisfying human needs in nutrition on one hand and keep up his health for his life on the other hand.
+Tens of different diets may have been approved for certain health conditions, nevertheless, have various limitations to recommending them as fully satisfying human needs in nutrition on one hand and keeping up his health for his life on the other hand.

-We humans have evolved as omnivorous creatures as shown by the anatomy and physiology of our digestive system.
+We humans have evolved as omnivorous creatures, as shown by the anatomy and physiology of our digestive system.
 Therefore, any artificial restrictions on food sources may have negative health outcomes.
 The so-called Western diet based predominantly on meat and animal products is rapidly spreading all over the world.
-The prevalence of concomitant diseases of this diet such as cardiovascular disease (CVD), diabetes, gastrointestinal cancers, and obesity are also rocketing.
-As an alternative to the Western diet and to cut the risk of CVD and cancer, various types of vegetarian diets have been adapted.
-However, diets excluding animal-based food can result in some nutrient deficiencies such as vitamin B12, high-quality proteins, iron, zinc, omega 3 fatty acids (u3FA), vitamin D, and calcium.
+The prevalence of concomitant diseases of this diet, such as cardiovascular disease (CVD), diabetes, gastrointestinal cancers, and obesity are also rocketing.
+Various vegetarian diets have been adopted as an alternative to the Western diet and to cut the risk of CVD and cancer.
+However, diets excluding animal-based food can result in some nutrient deficiencies such as vitamin B12, high-quality proteins, iron, zinc, omega-three fatty acids (u3FA), vitamin D, and calcium.
 Studies suggest that strict veganism raises the risk for bone fractures and loss of muscle tissues.

-Is the Mediterranean diet the only decent diet to follow, to make sure you have a nutritious diet and good health?
+Is the Mediterranean diet the only decent to follow to ensure you have a nutritious diet and good health?
 Yes, it is.
 Many epidemiological studies and randomized clinical trials show that the Mediterranean diet is related to lower risks for all-cause and CVD mortality, coronary heart disease, metabolic syndrome, diabetes, cognitive decline, Alzheimer’s disease, depression, overall cancer mortality, and breast and colorectal cancers.

 So, most naturally, without the use of drugs and surgery, the Mediterranean diet can cut the dire outcomes of the quiet pandemic of our time –the food revolution.

 Over the past three years, we all have witnessed a terrible viral pandemic that has claimed millions of lives.
-Although it is still raging in some countries, effective vaccines have already been created that can stop the further spread of the pandemic.
-We have seen scientists, governments, and ordinary people mobilize to confront the pandemic.
+Although it is still raging in some countries, effective vaccines have already been created to stop the pandemic’s further spread.
+Scientists, governments, and ordinary people have mobilized to confront the pandemic.

 Scientific evidence backing the Pesco-Mediterranean diet.